DMGS Research Library

 The Library Reserve Service offers options for required and supplementary course materials; contact the Library Director for information about placing materials on reserve.
 Materials designated as Reserve do not circulate for the duration (usually a semester) of this status, and limited photocopying is permitted in accordance with appropriate copyright guidelines.
 Reference materials do not circulate; exceptions to this policy are determined by the Library Director.

 Students at DMGS have access to professional assistance for their research activities.
-The DMGS Library is currently supervised by Diane White, who retired from the National Security Agency as an intelligence analyst and information management specialist with a concentration in libraries and open source information.
+The DMGS Library is supervised by the Library Director who assists students as needed.
 The Library is also supported by DMGS’ full-time and adjunct faculty and subject matter specialists who develop services and collections that fit research needs, and provide project and thesis consultation.

 Additionally, students can use research time more efficiently by receiving specialized user education.
 The Library Director will assist students at all stages of the research process, and will work with students to find useful reference works, online indexes, and other sources, and illustrate the best ways to locate and use these tools to find the relevant information they need quickly.